2DMatSci/ML_Raman_tBLG/README.md

 All the output files will be saved in the "results" folder.

-For testing purposes, a reduced training dataset (train_dataset.csv) is included, along with the datasets from figures 4d and 4g of (_publication_).
+For testing purposes, the complete training dataset (train_dataset.csv) is included, along with the datasets from figures 4d and 4g of _ACS Applied Nano Materials_ 5, 1356-1366, **2022** doi:10.1021/acsanm.1c03928.

 ## License